All Episodes

 The government's getting bigger and bigger and getting more powerful.

-What is there to think is wrong if you believe and live off government.
+What is there to think is wrong if you believe and live off government?

 That's what really frustrates me.

-With great negative consequences for the people who make this country work.
+That we've got a country in crisis careening out of control with great negative consequences for the people who make this country work.

 The people who make this country work are not in Washington.

-Because they don't see a crisis for themselves, other than maybe losing an election, but that's it.
+They don't see a crisis for you because they don't see a crisis for themselves other than maybe losing an election, but that's it.

-They think people that think the country's in crisis are a little crazy.
+They think people that think the country's in crisis are a little crazy, a little kooky, conspiracy nuts, or what have you.

-To you it's real.
+To you, it's real.

 And you've got the life experience to prove it.

-Your kids have college debt to prove it, your college graduate kids living with you with no job prospects, no career prospects.
+Your college graduate kids living with you with no job prospects, no career prospects.

 Yeah, that's real.